ballerina-guides/integration-tutorials/sending-a-message-to-a-service/README.md

-# Sending a simple message to a service
+# Sending a message to a service

 ## Overview